Posts

 Image

-This disco mix is dedicated to Jimmy Ellis, on the right in the picture.
-The soulful lead singer (and co-founder) of Philadelphian disco pioneers the Trammps died of complications of Alzheimer’s disease last Thursday.
+This disco mix is dedicated to Jimmy Ellis, who died of complications of Alzheimer’s disease last Thursday.
+He was the soulful lead singer (and co-founder) of Philadelphian disco pioneers the Trammps.
 His melodious voice overlaid the funky guitar riffs of Norman Harris and the super tight Baker-Young rhythm section.
 He sang lead on most of the group’s songs, backed by bass singer/drummer Earl Young.
 His screaming and yelling ('ow, ow!') definitely gave their songs something extra.
 John Travolta did his classic dance moves on their 'Disco inferno' in the seventies movie 'Saturday Night Fever'.
 A remake of 'Zing went the strings of my heart' from The Coasters (originally written for the Broadway musical 'Thumbs up') was their first chart single, reaching number 64 on the Billboard Hot 100 in 1972.
-Despite their ground breaking work for what would become the typical disco sound, the Trammps didn't have a string of hits on the
+Despite their ground breaking work for what would become the typical disco sound, the Trammps didn't have a string of hits on the American pop cha

 It's Soul, Covered Up Part 2